vanneszias/WM-Ziasvannes-Logboek-2425/opdracht1/README.md

 ## ToDo:

-- Improve the list of books
-  - Add functionality to delete a book
 - List of authors and genres
   - Add functionality to delete an author
   - Add functionality to edit an author